 So many of us are maxed out.
 We are anxious, stressed and downright afraid of where we will be tomorrow.
 We have no idea where we will be next week and if we have enough money to get us until the next paycheck.

 I have been there – gosh, I have been there.
 I have taken change back to the grocery store so my husband could have money for gas.
 Mind you; I wasn’t about to tell him that’s what was going on.
 I just told him the change jar was full and it was time.
 It was full because I went through everything including purses, pockets, drawers, and cars just to collect all I could so I could make it to another paycheck.

-And it has done great things for my marriage, too!
+It has done great things for my marriage, too!
 No more fibbing and sneaking around.
-All items are there in hot pink and aqua pens colors for all to see.
+All items are there in hot pink and aqua pens for all to see.